-We propose a new approach to capture the volumetric density of scattering media instantaneously with a single image.
+We propose a new approach to capture the volumetric density of dynamic scattering media instantaneously with a single image.
 The volume is probed with a set of laser lines and the scattered intensity is recorded by a conventional camera.
 We then determine the density along the laser lines taking the scattering properties of the media into account.
-A specialized interpolation technique reconstructs the full density field in the volume.
+A specialized approximation technique reconstructs the full density field in the volume.
 We apply the technique to capture the volumetric density of participating media such as smoke.

-Categories and Subject Descriptors (according to ACM CCS): I.3.3 [Computer Graphics]: Picture/Image Generation - Digitizing and Scanning; I.3.5 [Computer Graphics]: Computational Geometry and Object Modeling - Physically Based Modeling
+Key words: Computer Graphics, Picture/Image Generation - Digitizing and Scanning, Computational Geometry and Object Modeling - Physically Based Modeling